 About The TV

-The Vizio M7 Series Quantum TVs offer a big jump in image quality and performance over TCL’s S435 series, yet they’re only slightly more expensive!
+The TCL Q650G TVs offer a jump in image quality and performance over TCL’s S450G series, yet they’re only slightly more expensive!

 Image Quality

-To start with, the Vizio MQ7 offers a significantly wider color gamut, covering almost the entire DCI-P3 color space!
+To start with, the TCL Q650G offers a significantly wider color gamut, covering 95% of the DCI-P3 color space!
 So, you get more saturated and rich colors, which in addition to the TV’s higher ~500-nit peak brightness makes for a much more enjoyable viewing experience.

 Performance

-Performance is also very good!
-You get a ~13ms pixel response time speed, so only minor trailing will be noticeable in fast-paced games and mostly in darker scenes.
+Performance is also very good – you get a ~14ms pixel response time speed, so only minor trailing will be noticeable in fast-paced games and mostly in darker scenes.

 Feature

-FreeSync allows you to synchronize the TV’s refresh rate with GPU’s frame rate between 40 and 60Hz/FPS (Frames Per Second).
-This eliminates tearing without adding input lag, as long as your FPS is between the supported 40-60Hz range.
+VRR allows you to synchronize the TV’s refresh rate with the GPU’s frame rate between 48 and 120Hz/FPS (Frames Per Second).
+This eliminates tearing without adding input lag up to 120FPS.

-Next, you can eliminate judder from 24p DVDs, Blu-rays, and streaming applications by using Film Mode, while 4:4:4 chroma is supported for sharp text when connected to PC.
+Next, you can eliminate judder from 24p DVDs, Blu-rays, and streaming applications, while 4:4:4 chroma is supported for sharp text when connected to a PC.

-The Vizio MQ7 is based on SmartCast OS, which is reasonably responsive and simple to use.
+The TCL Q650G is based on Google TV OS, which is reasonably responsive and simple to use.

 Design & Connectivity

-The TV has a slim design with thin bezels and it’s VESA mount compatible.
+The TCL 55Q650G has a rather slim design, thin bezels and VESA mount compatibility.

 Best Mid-Range 4K HDR Gaming TV